The more you know about Ten Trinity Square in advance of your stay, the deeper of an appreciation you’ll have for every detail inside.

 The hotel does offer an array of kids amenities like welcome gifts, robes, slippers, and cribs.
 Four Seasons overall are incredibly kid-friendly which is why we stay in so many.

-You can email me at [email protected] if you would like to book in with Four Seasons Preferred Partner benefits.
+If you would like to book in with Four Seasons Preferred Partner benefits, send us your dates.

 Four Seasons Hotel London at Ten Trinity Square